react-native-google-signin/google-signin/README.md

 GoogleSignin.configure();
 ```

-Example to access Google Drive both from the mobile application and from the backend server
+Example to access Google Drive both from the mobile application and from your backend server:

 ```js
 GoogleSignin.configure({